batect/batect.dev/docs/reference/config/containers.md

 ### `volumes`

-List of volume mounts to create for the container.
+List of cache or directory mounts to create for the container.

 Both local mounts (mounting a directory on the host into a container) and [caches](../../concepts/caches.md) are supported: